National identification number: Germany

 As Germany is part of the Visa Waiver Program German citizens can enter the US for up to 90 days without the need of a visa.
-In order to participate in this program it is required to fill out an online form called ESTA.
+In order to participate in this program, filling out an online form called ESTA is required.
 This form specifically asks German citizens about a national identification number.
-Since German citizens do not always have a national identification number, Germans aren't expected to fill in a number here, but they can fill in UNKNOWN instead.
+Since German citizens do not always have a national identification number, Germans are not expected to fill in a number here, but they can fill in UNKNOWN instead.

 Greece

 In Greece, there are a number of national identification numbers.